-Dr. Smalles presented Mr. & Mrs. Rowbotham, the retiring Master and Matron, in April 1919 with a Queen Anne tea service which had been subscribed to by all the staff and friends.
+Dr. Smailes presented Mr. & Mrs. Rowbotham, the retiring Master and Matron, in April 1919 with a Queen Anne tea service which had been subscribed to by all the staff and friends.

 The Christmas Day celebrations were said by everyone to have been one of the best ever- Mr. Settle , the engineer, said that it was the 25th. time he had attended.

 The inmates were entertained in April 1921 to a concert given the Huddersfield Tramwayman’s Concert Party.
-The reported wrote that due to the length of the programme the encores were limited.
+The reporter wrote that due to the length of the programme the encores were limited.

-Several months later in August , members of the two House committees of the Huddersfield Board of Guardians ( Crosland Moor and Deanhouse ) played bowls on the tennis court at Deanhouse for the Silver Rose Bowl trophy which had been offered by Miss Siddon several years before.
+Several months later in August , members of the two House committees of the Huddersfield Board of Guardians ( Crosland Moor and Deanhouse ) played bowls on the tennis court at Deanhouse for the Silver Rose Bowl trophy, which had been offered by Miss Siddon several years before.
 Deanhouse had won the trophy for the last three years but this time Crosland were the victors by 373 points to 363.
-The following month 92 members of the Institution plus 10 officials and 6 members of the Board had an enjoyable outing.
-They were conveyed in 5 motor coaches to Marsden and went to the Liberal Club for tea after which they were entertained by local artistes.
+The following month 92 members of the Institution plus ten officials and six members of the Board had an enjoyable outing.
+They were conveyed in five motor coaches to Marsden and went to the Liberal Club for tea, after which they were entertained by local artistes.
 In October it was found that the disease of smallpox was prevalent in the Workhouse and this had caused a great deal of alarm.
-The Institution was chiefly used for the very aged, the imbeciles and the hospital patients with a total in residence of 180 people and staff and, after the presence of the disease was discovered, an investigation showed that 8 inmates, 7 men and 1 woman, were affected.
+At that time there was a total in residence of 180 people and staff and, after the presence of the disease was discovered, an investigation showed that eight inmates, seven men and one woman, were affected.
 As soon as the disease was found all visiting was stopped and extensive vaccination and re-vaccination was carried out.
 Because of the number of people who had been in contact with the Institution, they were all advised to be vaccinated immediately.
 No obvious cause for the outbreak was ever found.

-In January 1922 the Board of Guardians Deanhouse Committee agreed to open the Institution for visitors subject to the approval of the medical officer.
+In January 1922 the Board of Guardians Deanhouse Committee agreed to open the Institution for visitors, subject to the approval of the medical officer.
 Later in the year in August, thanks to the kindness of Miss Seddon, 130 patients, staff and Guardians had an enjoyable day out.
-A total of 7 charabancs took them to Fryston Hall at Pontefract.
+A total of seven charabancs took them to Fryston Hall at Pontefract.
 They had a substantial meal on arrival and were given tobacco, cigarettes and pipes for the smokers and sweets for the women and non- smokers.
 At 4.30 they were fed again and sat down to an excellent tea.
-The patients who couldn’t make the trip due to sickness orinfirmity were not forgotten and were supplied with chicken, beef, tongue and jelly and custard.The Deanhouse Committee met in September and agreed that payments for work involved in the extermination of rats in the Institution be left with the Master to agree with the man concerned.
-They met again in December to discuss the quality of the accomodation for the nurses.
-Some of the nurses were sleeping 6 to a room and many of those rooms were like prisons which was why, all over the country, Deanhouse was being boycotted by nurses.
-It was agreed that the question of accomodation would be considered further.
+The patients, who couldn’t make the trip due to sickness orinfirmity, were not forgotten and were supplied with chicken, beef, tongue and jelly and custard.The Deanhouse Committee met in September and agreed that payments for work involved in the extermination of rats in the Institution be left with the Master to agree with the man concerned.
+They met again in December to discuss the quality of the accommodation for the nurses.
+Some of the nurses were sleeping six to a room and many of those rooms were like prisons which was why, all over the country, Deanhouse was being boycotted by nurses.
+It was agreed that the question of accommodation would be considered further.
 Near the end of the month a meeting of the full Board of Guardians discussed the future of the Institute.
-Among the items was the movement of the whole management structure to Crosland and another idea was to build an extension such as a new wing.
+Among the items was the movement of the whole management structure to Crosland, and another idea was to build an extension, such as a new wing.
 A special sub- committee would be formed.

 In October of the same year, Mr.& Mrs. Beavis, who had been Master and Matron since March 1919, left to take up a similar appointment at Crosland Moor Institute